 Type 1 or insulin-dependent diabetes mellitus (IDDM) appears primarily in childhood or adolescence with excessive thirst and urination, loss of weight, and extremely high glucose levels.
 Other than the recent weight loss, a relatively normal weight is typical when Type 1 diabetes starts.
 Type 1 occurs in 7 to 22% of all people who have diabetes (See Type 1.5 below).
 Treatment for this type revolves around replacing the missing insulin delivery with an insulin pump or injections t match diet and exercise.

-Many interventions are being attempted to stop the progressive loss of beta cells that are seen in Type 1 diabetes.
+Many interventions are being attempted to stop the progressive loss of beta cells that to determine which type of diabetes a person has correctly in Type 1 diabetes.
 Antibodies can often be detected a couple of years before glucose levels rise sufficiently for a diagnosis, and some children with antibodies do not develop Type 1 diabetes.
 When antibodies are present, there is a 68% probability of developing Type 1 diabetes, and the presence of multiple autoantibodies has the highest predictive value for Type 1 diabetes.1

 Type 1.5 or LADA